nturley/intro2vivado/README.md

 ![Open Hardware Manager Icon](Open_HW_Manager.png)

 Give that a click.
-One of the neat things about Vivado is that it displays what TCL commands you are executing when you push a button.
+One of the neat things about Vivado is that it displays what TCL commands you are executing when you push a button in the GUI.
 I like to follow along with what buttons I'm clicking to see what Vivado is doing.
+You can open up the TCL console and type the commands in to execute it again.
+You can also paste in a bunch of sequential steps and it will execute them as if you clicked them.
+So that's a neat feature.

-It's also nice because it makes it easier to copy these commands and execute them in TCL scripts.
-By clicking that button, you should've executed `open_hw`.
+By clicking the Open Hardware Manager button, you should've executed `open_hw`.
 At this point, we make sure our FPGA is connected to the computer, it's in JTAG mode, and powered on correctly, and the drivers installed correctly.

 Now we want to auto-connect.
 There's a little icon with a green board and yellow down arrow.
 It's also an option if you click the Open target text up near the top.